 John Medina/Getty Megyn Kelly

 "My deal with Sirius is, I can talk about whatever I want.
 I touch third rails for a living, by design.
-I'm not built that way: to avoid these things," Kelly, 50, tells PEOPLE.
+I'm not built that way: to avoid these things," Kelly said at the time.
 "I want the fight.
-I enjoy discussion, fierce discussion and debate.
+I enjoy discussion, fierce discussion, and debate.
 I can't imagine giving that up again."